Needles Area Transit: Fixed-Route

+Dial a Ride

 History

-Public transportation within Needles started with a 1984 agreement between the city and the Needles Senior Citizens Club; the city let a contract with the Club to provide specialized transportation services, and the city eventually became responsible for hiring and providing drivers, and for purchasing the paratransit vehicles.
+Public transportation within Needles started with a 1984 agreement between the city and the Needles Senior Citizens Club.
+The city entered in to a contract with the Club to provide specialized transportation services, becoming responsible for hiring and providing drivers, and for purchasing the paratransit vehicles.
 In 2016, McDonald Transit Associates took over operations for the Dial-a-Ride services.

-NAT began operating in May 1995; the initial operator was Laidlaw, and the operations contract subsequently was taken over by McDonald Transit Associates, the transit affiliate of RATP Dev, from 2006 to 2019.
+NAT began operating in May 1995; the initial operator was Laidlaw.
+The operations contract subsequently was taken over by McDonald Transit Associates, the transit affiliate of RATP Dev, from 2006 to 2019.
 Transportation Concepts, the transit division of Parking Concepts, Inc., took over the operations contracts for NAT and Dial-a-Ride services starting in October 2019.

-The NAT office and garage are in the west end of the historic El Garces Intermodal Transportation Facility.
+The NAT office and garage are in the west end of the historic El Garces Intermodal Transportation Facility, which connects with Amtrak.
 NAT uses two 18-passenger buses and the Dial-a-Ride service uses a single 9-passenger bus.

-New shelters and benches were installed at bus stops in February 2019, and new signs informed riders when the bus was scheduled to arrive.
+New shelters/benches were installed at bus stops in February 2019, and modern signs informed riders when buses are scheduled to arrive.

 In 2019, NAT was seeking funding from SBCTA for a pilot program named Shopper Shuttle.
 It would have taken residents to Fort Mojave for their grocery needs, as the city lost its only grocery store.
 The Pilot program was going to start late 2019 and continue until 2023.
 The pilot program officially began in July 2021.
-SBCTA in 2021, recommended extending the Shopper Shuttle pilot into a limited stop fix route, twice weekly service, to Bullhead City as a way to reduce cost on the transit system by combining the shopper shuttle with its separate dial-a-ride medical service into bullehead city.
+In 2021, SBCTA recommended extending the Shopper Shuttle pilot into a limited stop fixed route, twice weekly service, to Bullhead City as a way to reduce cost on the transit system by combining the shopper shuttle with its separate dial-a-ride medical service.